collapsed-stacks/startups/questions/3058/launching-an-mvp-without-initial-data.md

 - posted by: [Juan](https://stackexchange.com/users/3239859/juan) on 2015-01-20
 - score: 4

-<p>This is a very good question.
+This is a very good question.
 AN MVP is basically there to validate your idea.
 If there's no validation, then the MVP is pretty useless.
 That's why most of the time, an MVP will only have core fucntionnality.
-Additional features are useless at this stage. </p>
+Additional features are useless at this stage.

-<p>If you're ready to launch the app on the App Store, you should have knowledge on th HIGs and that it should be easy for your users to use and understand the basic functionalities of your app.
-The lack of initial data should't be an issue if you've tested it out with your target audience.</p>
+If you're ready to launch the app on the App Store, you should have knowledge on th HIGs and that it should be easy for your users to use and understand the basic functionalities of your app.
+The lack of initial data should't be an issue if you've tested it out with your target audience.

-<p>If you fear the lack of initial data, I suggest guiding your users on creating a meeting upon their first use.
-If you're not in a position to do this, populate their possible meetings with fake ones to show them what can be done, etc.</p>
+If you fear the lack of initial data, I suggest guiding your users on creating a meeting upon their first use.
+If you're not in a position to do this, populate their possible meetings with fake ones to show them what can be done, etc.

-<p>You should have validated this issue before touching a single line of code on Swift.</p>
+You should have validated this issue before touching a single line of code on Swift.

-<p>Source: I've mentored in accelerators and currently co-founder in a stealth startup.</p>
+Source: I've mentored in accelerators and currently co-founder in a stealth startup.

 ## Answer 3059